Gluten Free Jammy Dodger Cupcakes: Easy & Delicious!

-- Place 2 tbsp heaped of the cake mix into each cupcake case. >I find its best to do this using two spoons – one to scoop up the mix and the other to scrape it into the cupcake case. >Each case should be about 2/3rd full. >GENTLY level each of them out slightly, so the cake mix is spread around the case quite evenly.
+- Place 1 heaped tbsp of the cake mix nto each cupcake case. >I find its best to do this using two spoons –one to scoop up the mix and the other to scrape it into the cupcake case.>Each case should be about 2/3rd full. >GENTLY level each of them out slightly, so the cake mix is spread around the case quite evenly.
 Try not to get too much around the top 1/3 of the case (this is just to make your end result look extra neat!)

 - Place the cupcakes into the centre of the oven.
-Bake for approx 17 mins. >Do not open the oven door during the first 15 mins otherwise your pancakes won’t rise. >You’re looking for them to be firm on top but springy to touch and a knife/skewer poked into the middle of the cake should come out relatively clean!
-Second pic shows what a "clean knife" looks like.
-If its not, pop the cake back into the oven for 2 mins and repeat.
+Bake for approx 17 mins. >If, like me, your oven is hotter at the back/front, you might want to very quickly rotate your cupcake tray around halfway during the cooking time to give an even bake. >WARNING: Do that quickly and don’t open the door again otherwise you’ll risk your cupcakes not rising properly.>How do you know if they’re ready?
+You’re looking for them to be firm on top but springy to touch and a knife/skewer poked into the middle of the cake should come out relatively clean!

 - Once cooked, leave the cupcakes in the tray for 5 mins to cool and firm up slightly.
 Then transfer to a cooling rack.

 - Add the butter and icing sugar to a bowl.
 Whisk until smooth.
-This will take at least 2 mins. >It should look like the second pic – thoroughly mixed together, pale and fluffy!
-The first one hasn't been whisked enough because you can still see bits of icing sugar.
-Its also still quite yellow.
+This will take at least 2 mins. >It should have lightened in colour and look airy/fluffy!

 Construction – Do not attempt to move onto this stage until the cakes are completely cool